 Continuing on with this updating thing, I’ve found some more information about hikikomori, which relates to my post about the manga Welcome to the NHK.
 It’s an interview written in a journalistic style, so the article is really easy to read.
 It provides an added layer of depth to the hikikomori thing.
 I also didn’t know Italy had abolished mental hospitals, but apparently it has.
 I recommend Japan Focus anyway for its excellent articles on stuff relating to the Asia-Pacific region.
 A refereed and free electronic journal, good for whiling away the time on a Sunday afternoon.

-While we’re on the subject of Japan Focus, have a gander at this article, “Invisible Immigrants: Undocumented Migration and Border Controls in Early Postwar Japan.”
+While we’re on the subject of Japan Focus, have a gander at this article, “Invisible Immigrants: Invisible Immigrants: Undocumented Migration and Border Controls in Early Postwar Japan” [broken link, alternate link is paywalled unfortunately].
 It certainly challenges the notion that immigration has not been a major factor in Japanese society until relatively recently and it nicely illustrates how states have the power to turn people invisible.
 Also interesting (and rather unsurprising) that immigration control was at first justified as a health initiative to protect the country from foreign diseases, though in actuality enacted to protect Japan from foreigners, period.

 And that’s that for today.
 My search for a new bloghost continues, I’ll probably switch later this week.